OpenDocument Presentation Template

 What is an OTP file?

-An OTP file is a graph template created by Origin, a data analysis and graphing application used by various scientists and engineers.
+An OTP file may also be a graph template created by Origin, a data analysis and graphing application used by various scientists and engineers.
 It contains settings for a graph and is used to create .OGG graphs.
 OTP files can be used for a variety of graph types, such as a bar, pie, column, waterfall, 3D, line, symbol, polar, or statistical.

 You can only open OTP files with Origin, which can be used to create, open, and edit OTP files.
 The program is only available for Windows.

-To open an OTP file in Origin, select, select the "Origin Template .otp" file type, navigate to the OTP file location, and click .
+To open an OTP file in Origin, select File → Open..., select the "Origin Template .otp" file type, navigate to the OTP file location, and click Open.

 NOTE: The release of Origin 2018 included an updated unicode format for saving workbook templates (.OTPU), which features performance advantages over the older, non-unicode OTP file format.